evrignaud/fim/README.md

 ## Tested Platforms

-Currently Fim is tested on Linux and Windows.<br/>
+Fim can be used on Linux, Mac OS X and Windows
-Contribution is welcome to test it on OS X.

 ## Cross Platform Compatibility